 Water Use Survey

-Save up to 25% of the water used inside and outside your home or business by downloading the Water Use Home Survey Kit and conducting a do-it-yourself water use survey.
-Submit your survey results to the City and receive a free water saving kit.
+Save up to 25% of the water used at your home or business by downloading the Water Use Home Survey Kit and conducting a do-it-yourself water-use survey.
+Submit your survey results to the City and receive a free water-saving kit.

 “Water Saving Tips in the Home” provides a great resource on how to conserve water in the home.

 Good tips on how to save water at work in our "Water Saving Tips in the Workplace" brochure.

 High Efficiency Toilets